raito570lp/BYGB7990/README.md

 tibble.
 These returns are also called total returns.
 Construct a single time series plot with the returns for both assets plotted.

+4. Construct two normal quantile plot

+5. Compute the correlation between the S&P500 and long term treasury bond returns in the training set and interpret it

+6. Compute the Sharpe Ratio

+7. Write a function which takes the following inputs: (a) a vector of portfolio weights (call this argument x; weights are between 0 and 1), (b) a vector of returns for asset 1, (c) a vector of returns for asset 2, and (d) a vector of the corresponding weekly federal funds interest rates.

+8. Using the training set, use optimize() to determine the optimum weight for each asset using the function you wrote in Question 7

+9. Using all the steps we did before and evaluate our portfolio by testing the test set data.

+10. How much would you have at the end of the test set period for each asset in addition to the risk-free interest rate?